Castlevania (1999 video game): Gameplay

 Castlevania, like most of its predecessors, is primarily an action-adventure and platforming game.
-The Japanese logo for the game include the words "real action adventure" in English.
+The Japanese logo for the game includes the words "real action adventure" in English.

 Combat is slightly more complex than in older entries.
 A basic targeting and lock-on system has been implemented.
 Players have the use of both a long-range attack (the whip for Reinhardt, homing energy balls for Carrie) and a close-quarters attack (dagger and rings respectively).
 Each weapon has strengths and weaknesses.
 For example, the Cerberus hounds can outrun Carrie's orbs, and Reinhardt must jump to land blows when fighting the vampire in the Castle Keep.
 Both characters can acquire sub-weapons, of which only one can be used at a time.
 In past Castlevania titles they were powered by red hearts, but in this game are instead powered by red jewels.
 The sub-weapons are series mainstays: the axe, knife, cross, and holy water.

 A large part of the game's challenge is also based on jumping from platform to platform while avoiding environmental hazards such as enemies and traps.
 Platforms are usually stationary, but some may rotate out from under the player, move through the environment like a rail shooter (the gondola in the Tunnel level), and crumble or fall away underfoot.
 There are also some invisible platforms that either afford players a strategic advantage or lead to hidden items.

-Castlevania also includes elements from the survival horror game genre.
+Castlevania includes elements from the survival horror game genre.
 In addition to the trappings and narrative devices of Gothic horror, players are often placed in situations that may evoke feelings of stress, anxiety, and vulnerability.
-Players may be trapped in caged fights with monsters, such as the battle with the Cerebrus hounds in the Villa when the screen darkens to near-black.
+Players may be trapped in caged fights with monsters, such as the battle with the Cerberus hounds in the Villa when the screen darkens to near-black.
 Some caged battles are timed, such as the boss battles in the Duel Tower level, where the gamer will be crushed by a falling ceiling should they not best their enemy in time.
 Vampires are also often fought in caged environments, with the added complication that they can latch onto Carrie and Reinhardt to suck their blood.
 If the player doesn't break free by rapidly rotating the control stick, the character's status changes to "vamp" and they will not be able to use their primary weapon or healing items.
 Unless a specific item is used to recover, the game becomes exponentially more challenging.
 Castlevania also features two other survival horror sequences: In the Villa's maze garden, players must follow Malus through the labyrinthine hedges while strong, unbeatable enemies give chase.
 In the Castle Center, players must carefully carry the "magic nitro" item through an obstacle course to its destination.
 One jump, fall, or hit will cause the volatile chemical to explode, resulting in immediate death.